This information explains the causes, diagnosis, and treatment of Barrett’s esophagus.

 - Avoiding food 2 to 3 hours before bedtime

-- Avoiding foods that cause more acid such as caffeinated foods (coffee, teas, colas, and chocolate) and alcohol
+- Avoiding foods that cause acid such as caffeinated foods (coffee, teas, sodas, and chocolate) and alcohol

 - Sleeping with the head of the bed elevated so your head is above your stomach